Privacy & Risks

 New Tools: For Hackers in Training

 The improved interaction flow and the updated model do not bring advantages solely on the coding side.
-In 2022, we also analysed the efficacy of GPT-3 as a learning support tool for aspiring cybercriminals, underlining how the convenience of a tool like Codex for code generation applied to malicious code as well.
+In 2022, we also analyzed the efficacy of GPT-3 as a learning support tool for aspiring cybercriminals, underlining how the convenience of a tool like Codex for code generation applied to malicious code as well.

 The conversational approach of ChatGPT offers an even more natural way for people to ask questions and learn.
 As a matter of fact, why bother to think about all the possible criminal activities ChatGPT could help on?
 One could just ask it directly: